Quality matters when hiring for a big project. Call a Best Pick now!

 YOU MIGHT ALSO LIKE: GFCI Devices vs. AFCI Devices

 Let’s start with the basics.

-By the time electricity reaches the power lines outside your house, the voltage is still quite high—approximately 7,200 volts.
+By the time electricity reaches the power lines outside your house, the voltage is still high—approximately 7,200 volts.
 If you have standard utility poles, you’ll see a large cylinder attached to the top of a pole either directly outside or near your house.
-(If you have buried utility lines, you’ll see unobtrusive metal boxes distributed through your neighborhood instead.)
+(If you have buried utility lines, you’ll see metal boxes through your neighborhood instead.)